Top 10 Android Automated Testing Frameworks

 Detox

-Detox is a powerful end-to-end testing framework made especially for iOS and Android React Native apps.
-It ensures the stability and speed of React Native apps by allowing developers to create robust and dependable user interface tests that mimic actual user interactions.
+Detox is an end-to-end testing framework for iOS and Android React Native apps.
+Detox provides stability and speed for React Native apps by allowing developers to create solid and reliable UI tests that replicate real user interaction.
 This is made possible by its support for asynchronous operations and synchronization techniques.

 Features: